parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Arthropods/01_Arachnology.md

 1. Bradley, Richard A., and Steve Buchanan. *Common Spiders of North America*.
 University of California Press, 2019.
 1. Cassidy, Josh.
 "Meet the Dust Mites, Tiny Roommates That Feast on Your Skin."
 Deep Look, April 5, 2016. https://www.kqed.org/science/607105/meet-the-dust-mites-tiny-roommates-that-feast-on-your-skin.
 1. ———.
 "These Face Mites Really Grow on You."
 Deep Look, May 21, 2019. https://www.kqed.org/science/1941506/these-face-mites-really-grow-on-you.
 1. ———.
+"These Mites Rain Down To Save Your Strawberries."
+January 26, 2021. https://www.kqed.org/science/1972295/these-mites-rain-down-to-save-your-strawberries.
+1. ———.
 "Turret Spiders Launch Sneak Attacks From Tiny Towers."
 Deep Look, January 15, 2019. https://www.kqed.org/science/1936465/turret-spiders-launch-sneak-attacks-from-tiny-towers.
 1. Chamberlin, Ralph V. “New North American Spiders.” *Proceedings of the California Academy of Sciences 14*, no. 7 (August 14, 1925): 105–142. https://www.biodiversitylibrary.org/item/22408#page/113/mode/1up.
 1. ———.
 “The Spider Fauna of the Shores and Islands of the Gulf of California.” *Proceedings of the California Academy of Sciences 12*, no. 28 (April 14, 1924): 561–694. https://www.biodiversitylibrary.org/item/86392#page/582/mode/1up.